Archaeologists Find Lost Temple of Zeus in Turkey After 40 Years

 Researchers also uncovered a striking detail: during the Byzantine period, a defensive wall was built directly above the temple.
 Today, the sanctuary is hidden beneath a private orange grove, as reported by Arkeonews.

 The rediscovery of the temple prompts scholars to reevaluate established notions about Limyra’s urban plan.
-What had been considered for decades as the entrance to a Roman street turned out to be the entrance to the Temple of Zeus.
+What had been considered for decades the entrance to a Roman street turned out to be the entrance to the Temple of Zeus.
 Similarly, walls that were thought to be part of a Hellenistic defensive ring were likely protective structures for the temple.